Hadi2468/cad_perimeter_product/readme.md

 \
 \
 **-   make_graph.py**\
-Compute perimeter product for entered line segments
+Creat a graph of nodes and edges.
 Using 'edge-intersect()' function all available intersections between two input edges are found.
 Then using 'create_graph()' function, and Networkx library, all edges and new nodes (with considering new intersections) considered to creat a graph G. This algorithm is repeated until the 'last_intersection' parameter, which is considered as a flag for the last available intersections, trigged.

 Input parameters:
   1) Two edges (list points)